Skip to article frontmatterSkip to article content

 Summary

-4. Update Restriction: Updates to the primary key in the parent table and foreign key in the child table are restricted to maintain consistency, unless cascading updates are explicitly allowed.
+4. Update Restriction: Updates to the primary and foreign keys are restricted to prevent inconsistencies.